-Constantius.24 Given the pro-Julianic stance that Libanius maintained from 360 onwards, it may be considered remarkable that a panegyric to Constantius and Constans survives at all.
-It is the earliest of Libanius' extant orations, composed sometime between 344 and 349 during his period as professor of rhetoric in Nicomedia.25 Indeed it is the only extant work that can be securely dated to his five-year stay in the city; the majority of the others were composed during his long career as sophist in Antioch from 354 till his death almost forty years later.26 The survival of this speech may suggest that Libanius valued Or.
-59 despite its (potentially embarrassing) positive portrayal of Constantius, which he latter supplanted with pro-Julianic invective.27 Other of Libanius' panegyrics, which could not have been a source for pride, have been lost to us.
-In the Autobiography (the first section of which was written in 374) he states he was compelled (unwillingly) to deliver a panegyric to the tyrannical Caesar Gallus (Or.
-1.97) and a further one to Valens, which was poorly received by the emperor (Or.
-1.144).28 Neither has been preserved in his manuscript tradition and it is tempting to posit a role for Libanius in the disappearance of these inconvenient documents (the first would have exposed the hypocrisy of panegyric and the second his rhetorical failure).29 One reason for Libanius' pride in Oration 59 and his wish to preserve it may have been that it secured his return via imperial command to Constantinople in 349 seven years after he was forced to flee and this time with an imperial salary.30 Even if he bemoaned his return to the eastern capital in the composed two panegyrics (Orr.
-1 and 3) to Constantius earlier his career in the mid and late 350s.
-25 See P. Malosse, "Enquête sur la date du Discours 59 de Libanios."
-An.Tard.
-9 (2001) 207-306 for the suggestion of 348, contra Portmann, BZ 82 (1989) 1-18.
-Portmann convincingly argues for a date of 344 for the battle of Singara, but his accompanying argument that Or.
-59 was composed soon after is not strong.
-I accept Malosse's observation that Libanius' invocation of autopsy of the aftermath of Singara does not imply composition soon after the event (§99), especially since that autopsy fulfills other purposes (as I discuss below).
+set by Julian himself in attacking Constantius.24 Given the pro-Julianic stance that Libanius maintained from 360 onwards, it may be considered remarkable that a panegyric to Constantius and Constans survives at all.
+It is the earliest of Libanius' extant orations, composed sometime between 344 and 349 during his period as professor of rhetoric in Nicomedia.25 Indeed it is the only extant work that can be securely dated to his five-year stay in the city; the majority of the others were composed during his long career as a sophist in Antioch from 354 till his death almost forty years later.26 The survival of this speech may suggest that Libanius valued Or.
+59 despite its (potentially embarrassing) positive portrayal of Constantius, which he later supplanted with pro-Julianic invective.27 Other of Libanius' panegyrics, which could not have been a source of pride, have by Gregory of Nazianzus in his Oration 5 "Against Julian": S. Elm, Sons of Hellenism, Fathers of the Church (Berkeley 2012) 439-477.

-Julian's attacks on Constantius are best exemplified by the charges put forward in the Letter of the Athenians, particularly for the murder of his family (270c-d), his detention in Macellum (271b), and Constantius' suspicions after he raised Julian to the position of Caesar (277d).
-Julian had also
+24 Julian's attacks on Constantius are best exemplified by the charges put forward in to the Athenians, particularly for the murder of his family (270c-d), his detention in Macellum (271b), and Constantius' suspicions after he raised Julian to the position of Caesar (277d).
+Julian had also composed two panegyrics (Or.
+1 and 3) to Constantius earlier in his career in the mid and late 350s.